• Skip to primary navigation

 • Flatten out the pokenga wanira (vanilla dough) with your hands and drape it over the tiakarete (chocolate).
 Press around the edge to seal it.

-• Continue this pattern until you get ten pihikete (biscuits) on the tray.
-Add the tray and the pihikete (biscuits) to the pouaka makariri (refrigerator).
+• Continue this pattern until you get ten pihikete (biscuits) on each tray.

 • Repeat this process with the remaining dough, adding ten more pihikete (biscuits) on to the tray.
 Chill for 20 minutes before baking.